Choeropotamus: Early history

 In 1822, French palaeontologist Georges Cuvier described cranial and dental fossil remains of what he called a distinct "pachyderm" genus.
 The first fossils in his possession consisted of molars and canines, and were delivered to him by itinerary author Vaysse de Villiers, who had found them in the gypsum quarries of the French commune of Villejuif.
 He noted that the canines were small like that of a peccary but that this new pachyderm species would have been larger-bodied than a peccary.
 He later studied partial dental and skull remains from Montmartre, which include the palatine bone, zygomatic arches, and a lower edge of an orbit on one of the sides.
 He noted that the molars were roughly square-shaped, were slightly wider than long, and had four main cusps that were blunt along with two smaller ones in between.
 Cuvier additionally pointed out that the zygomatic arches were different in form from both suids and peccaries.
 Theorizing that the extinct animal was related to pigs, he had provisionally assigned the bones to the new genus Chæropotame, alternatively spelled by Cuvier as "Cheropotame" and "Cheropotames."

 A 17th century sketch of a hippopotamus based on stuffed specimens from Egypt.
-The name "choeropotamus" was used informally on stuffed hippopotamuses by Prospero Alpini and was later reused as a genus name by Cuvier in 1822.
+The name "choeropotamus" was used informally for a few stuffed hippopotamuses by Prospero Alpini and was later reused as a genus name by Cuvier in 1822.